mrigeshpriyadarshi/aws_opencms/README.md

 # To create Install and configure Web Server
 ansible-playbook  web.yaml

+# After all execution, generate the App URL which needs to accessed
+ansible-playbook -i bootstrap.ini get_app_url.yaml

 ```

 These command will create whole stack and then install the OpenCMS.
 After Completion you can hit the Webserver IP in browser.